 Bush Overheating Component or Cavity Contamination

-Microwave runs but there is a strong burning or electrical smell.
+The microwave runs, but there is a strong burning or an electrical odor.

 Advertisements